Nishant-opstree/ot-microservices/README.md

 Some loaded microservices for doing different kinds of POC.
 This is a sample Employee System which is designed to understand the microservices nature and behaviour.

+## Purpose

+The purpose of creating this application is to provide an individual, a holistic idea of microservice architecture, it's working, and its setup.

 ## Applications

 These are few microservices which are getting used in this complete project.